PeteHaughie/Space-Invaders-Slots/README.md

 An ever expanding list of things to implement, do better, or just reflections:

+- Investigate why the intro screen duplicates the toggle `music button` instead of displaying the `play` button on my laptop.
 - Turn the buttons into an actual object that can take a text string and not just be an SVG
 - Turn that ^ button object into a class for sprite generation
 - Generators for player sprites